felifluid/bachelorarbeit/thesis/chapters/background.typ

 === Calculating the $zeta$\-shift <sec:background:topovis:zeta-shift>
 A poloidal slice implies satisfying the condition $#sym.phi = #text("const")$.
 The way the $zeta$\-shift is calculated is different for the kind of geometry being used for the simulation.
 ToPoVis works for three different geometries: 1) circular, 2) CHEASE and 3) s-#sym.alpha.
 In each geometry the transformations between toroidal and Hamada coordinates are different @samaniego2024topovis[p.20ff].

-In all geometries $zeta$ is the only coordinate that is dependend on #sym.phi and can be defined generally as follows:
+In all geometries $zeta$ is the only coordinate that is dependent on #sym.phi and can be defined generally as follows:

 $ zeta = -frac(#sym.phi, 2#sym.pi) + G(psi, s) $ <eq:zeta_s>